slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 - Leap while you’re at the top of the curve, and the next curve builds on the momentum.
 - This isn’t just a success strategy; it’s a well-being strategy.
 The risk of not changing is often greater than the risk of changing.
 - Risk looks different for everyone.
 Stability without stagnation.
-- Which do you want - the pain of stayng where you are, or the pain of growth?
+- Which do you want, the pain of staying where you are, or the pain of growth?
 - When the love-of-life line crosses the fear-of-death line, all hell breaks loose.

 > *"When we are tired, we are attacked by ideas we conquered long ago."